Clinical Evidence

 To remove the film dressing illuminate it with the Switch Torch provided.
 This step takes a few seconds for each area that is illuminated.
 The adhesive has now become non-sticky and the dressing can be easily removed.
 No residuals remain on the skin.

-Switching torch for Lumina dressings.
+The Switch Torch for Lumina dressings.
 Made out of anodised aluminium.

 Supplied with batteries.
 Can be used with rechargeable batteries (not included).